 Which areas are not barrier-free?

-We make every effort to make our websites barrier-free.
-We are currently checking the contents of all websites for accessibility and are continuously implementing improvements.
-Should you notice any content or offers that are not barrier-free, please inform us at email@example.com.
+We strive to make our websites barrier-free and continuously check the content of all websites for accessibility and implement improvements.
+If you notice content or offers that are not barrier-free, please inform us at redaktionberlintxlde

 The areas listed below are not or only partially barrier-free for the following reasons:

-- We only subtitle videos in part.
-Accessibility is also only partially fulfilled because we only transcribe the spoken word for resource reasons.
-Due to the disproportionate burden, we do not provide transcription of information-carrying elements (sounds, laughter, applause, etc.), audio description or full-text alternatives for videos.
+- We only partially provide videos with subtitles.
+Furthermore, accessibility is only partially fulfilled because we only transcribe the spoken word due to resource constraints.
+Due to the disproportionate burden we do not provide transcription of information-bearing elements (sounds, laughter, applause, etc.), audio description or full text alternative for videos.

-- We use occasional and temporary font graphics in banners, but usually provide them with alternative texts.
+- We occasionally use font graphics in banners for a limited period of time, but usually provide them with alternative text.

-- PDF documents are only partially barrier-free.
-Newly created documents are generally designed to be barrier-free.
-Older documents (e.g. information brochures) are not revised because an all-encompassing change would be a disproportionate burden.
-Please contact us if you need a specific document in a barrier-free format.
+- PDF documents are only partially accessible.
+As a rule, newly created documents are designed to be accessible.
+Older documents (e.g. information brochures) are not revised because an all-encompassing conversion would amount to a disproportionate burden.
+Please contact us if you need a specific document in an accessible format.

-- It may happen that pictures and objects do not contain alt texts, link texts are incomprehensible, abbreviations and foreign language sections are not marked.
-Please contact us so that we can correct the error.
+- It can happen that pictures, graphics and objects do not contain alt texts, link texts are incomprehensible, acronyms and foreign language sections are not labelled.
+Please contact us so that we can correct the mistake.

-- We want to make videos with sign language available from 2021 if possible.
+- If possible we want to make videos with sign language available.

-Who can you contact if you have comments or questions about digital accessibility (feedback option)?
+Who can you contact with comments or questions about digital accessibility (feedback option)?

-If your contact with the public body was not successful, you can contact the State Commissioner for Digital Accessibility.
+If your contact with the public authority was not successful, you can contact the state digital accessibility officer.